omunroe-com/http2specwiki/ContinuationProposals.md

   * could be an opcode which changes how the reference set is emitted
   * could be turning off everything in the reference set (as one would/could do it today)

+## Change the state machine to allow for INCOMPLETE_HEADER FRAME

+Some of the reaction to CONTINUATION appears to be that handling of that frame differs in terms of flags.
+Solve this by always having HEADERS have the flags which indicate END_STREAM, etc. This implies that HEADERS would be the last frame in the sequence of frames which represents a set of headers.

+When an implementation is sending a set of headers, it may send a sequence of any number of non-empty INCOMPLETE_HEADERS_FRAMES, followed by a HEADERS frame.
+Flags on INCOMPLETE_HEADERS_FRAMES shall always be zero.
+The receipt of a HEADERS frame implies that the set of headers has been fully received once its payload has been interpreted.

+### Pros
+* Addresses uglyness complaints
+* Allows for the removal of the END_HEADERS flag.

+### Cons
+* It is a change

+### Requirements
+* None if other protocol semantics remain unchanged.

 ## Summary of ideas (and their requirements) in this area:
   * header fragmentation vs non-fragmentation
   * limiting compressed header size for a single header set